AlexGustafsson/cupdate/docs/kubernetes/README.md

 ## Config

 > [!NOTE]
-> As there are a lot of different ways to expose services, Cupdate is therefore
+> As there are a lot of different ways to expose services, Cupdate is deployed
-> deployed without any ingress.
+> without any ingress.

 > [!NOTE]
 > Without additional configuration, Cupdate is deployed without any persistent